 Picture this: Two sixty-year-old women (well, one of us is almost sixty.. not there just yet!) having a technical discussion with two thirty-something young men who are helping us develop the app.
 I promise you, you would pay to have front seats to that particular meeting.

 We have been conducting most of our discussions through Zoom and I do not enjoy having to see myself displayed on the screen during these meetings.
 It is truly distracting.

 The four of us are finally in the ‘room’ and the discussion starts.
 The user experience designer is really excited about what we call the Hot Button.
 He has designed a few options from which we are supposed to choose.
 I can see that he is visualizing a cool game and all the fun things that the button will do when pressed.
 He is in his young-thirty-something-gaming-male mindset and we look on with amusement.

 We, the sixty-year-olds, are trying to recapture what it was like to go through hot flashes and how it felt.
 What would make a woman going through perimenopause or menopause feel better?
 What does experiencing hot flashes really feel like in the moment?
 What would irritate her?
 What would be useful for her to do?
 How the app is going to help her.

 They, the thirty-something young men have no clue what we are talking about.
 To their credit, they listen to us and take our comments on board.
 They find us amusing, quirky, unusual.

 We are equal on that playing field.
-We are delving into a world which is not ours: the world of coding, app development and programming.
+We are delving into a world that is not ours: the world of coding, app development, and programming.
 We are teaching ourselves new terminology and skills.
 We find ourselves asking many questions and frequently interrupting the two men to ask for directions to the destination.

 Sometimes, I find it amusing to think that even if our app had an audience of only those two men, we will have done at least two women a great service by giving their partners an education in the world of menopause that they may not necessarily have expected nor wanted.